Vikhyath-vec/vikhyath-vec.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 I'm Vikhyath.
-I recently graduated from [IIT Hyderabad](https://www.iith.ac.in/) with a BTech in Computer Science and Engineering.
-Currently, I am working as an Associate Member of Technical Staff (AMTS) at [Salesforce](https://www.salesforce.com/in/), where I am part of the Contract Lifecycle Management (CLM) team.
+I recently graduated from <a href="https://www.iith.ac.in/" target="_blank">IIT Hyderabad</a> with a BTech in Computer Science and Engineering.
+Currently, I am working as an Associate Member of Technical Staff (AMTS) at <a href="https://www.salesforce.com/in/" target="_blank">Salesforce</a>, where I am part of the Contract Lifecycle Management (CLM) team.

 ## Research Interests:
 My research and academic interests lie in the domain of Computer Vision, Machine Learning, and Data-driven Astronomy.
 I'm particularly interested in research areas such as Multimodal Learning, Transformer-based architectures, Explainability in Machine Learning, and Transfer learning.
 I aim to address challenges like handling out-of-distribution data and improving model robustness in applications such as astronomical image classification, autonomous systems, and AI interpretability.